Ayurvedic Medicine – All About It

 prevent weight gain

 These medicines are also used to prevent weight gain, reduce anxiety and depression, and increase energy levels.
-Also, Ayurvedic formulations can help maintain the normal functioning of the digestive, cardiovascular, respiratory, nervous, and immune systems.
+Also, Ayurvedic formulations can help maintain the digestive, cardiovascular, respiratory, nervous, and immune systems’ normal functioning.
 Some of the commonly used herbal compounds include saffron (Azadirachta indica), ashwagandha (Withania somnifera), shilajit (Desmodium galangal), turmeric (turmeric rhizome), Adho Mukha, saffron, garlic, ginger, licorice, and ginger.
 Ayurvedic medicines that act on the ‘Rakta’ death of the body effectively treat constipation, kidney stones, indigestion, nausea, asthma, arthritis, skin disorders, fatigue, and chronic bronchitis.
 It is also believed that these herbal compounds may help reduce the risk of getting Alzheimer’s disease, cancer, diabetes, gall bladder diseases, heart problems, TMJ, and tooth decay.

 Ayurvedic medicines can be administered in capsule form, tea, a flavored drink, ointments, and gels.
 Herbal compounds can also be added to the daily diet as spices, for example, turmeric or cinnamon powder, or to the mixture of honey and lemon.
 Ayurvedic medicines that act on the ‘Rakta’ death of the body can also be consumed in the form of ‘Panch-Tikta-Ghrut-Guggulu,’ ‘Arthritis’ tablets, and ‘Bhasma’ powder.